IshfaqElahi/ants-visdrone-pipeline/README.md

 **🔗 [Google Drive Link - Download Here](https://drive.google.com/drive/folders/1MT7mrrRQhJosLVBaPmuaw1FVqgk75Km4?usp=sharing)**

 ### ByteTrack Video Tracking
 Opens a native UI file-picker to select a drone video, applies ByteTrack persistent temporal tracking, and saves the output video.
 You are not limited to the provided test videos!
 You can download *any* aerial footage of city traffic (e.g., from YouTube or Pexels), run this script, select your custom video from the file picker, and watch the pipeline track vehicles in real-time.
+For Instance I have added the output of my test run and the ByteTrack results that the scrpit generate and puts in *Task04_Outputs* dicrectory

 ```bash
 python task4_tracking.py